aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/finding-the-index-of-table-elements/_index.md

 ### Finding the Index of a Row in a Table

-The following code example shows how to retrieve the index of a row in a table.
+The following code example demonstrates how to retrieve the index of a row in a table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ColumnsAndRows-FindIndexOfTableElements-FindIndexOfARowInATable.java" >}}